credentials/credentials.github.io/protocols/irma-protocol.md

     ~~~
     where `u` is the session token, like with the disclosure proofs.

-*   `GET /api/v2/signature/verificationID`: if `verificationID` is a
+*   `GET /api/v2/signature/sessionToken`: if `sessionToken` is a
     valid session token (i.e., it has been assigned to a signature specification
     at some point in the past), the server generates a nonce, puts this in the
     request associated to this session token, and returns this to the token.

-*   `POST /api/v2/signature/verificationID/proofs`: if `verificationID`
+*   `POST /api/v2/signature/sessionToken/proofs`: if `sessionToken`
-    is a valid session token, this accepts a serialized `ProofList` object, that
+    is a valid session token, this accepts an IRMA signature that consists of a
-    contains one or more disclosure proofs (`ProofD`s).
-The proofs are verified
+    serialized `ProofList` object, that contains one or more disclosure proofs
-    immediately, and the server informs the client (i. e., the IRMA token, not the
+    (`ProofD`s).
+The proofs are verified immediately, and the server informs the
-    service provider) of the validity of the proofs in the form of a string.
-Note
+    client (i. e., the IRMA token, not the service provider) of the validity of the
-    that this disclosure proof must be a signature proof (so the message should be
+    proofs in the form of a string.
+Note that this disclosure proof must be a
-    contained in the challenge of the proof).
+    signature proof (so the message should be contained in the challenge of the

-    The service provider is informed of the result in the form of a JSON web
-    token signed with our RSA private key, like in the case of diclosure proofs.
-    But this token also contains the signature, which allows the service provider to
-    store this for later use (i.e. storing a renting contract).
+    proof).

+    An example of a signature that corresponds to the earlier described
+    signature proof request (this should be posted by the token to the api
+    server):

     ~~~json
     {
+         "signature":
+         {
+             "proofs": [ "List with ProofDs" ],
+             "nonce": 6.579489688380443e+23,
+             "context": 6.843305777297634e+75
+         },
+         "message": "Message to be signed",
+         "messageType": "STRING",
+         "status": "VALID",
+         "attributes":
+         {
+             "irma-demo.MijnOverheid.fullName": "present",
+             "irma-demo.MijnOverheid.fullName.firstname": "Johan",
+             "irma-demo.MijnOverheid.ageLower": "present",
+             "irma-demo.MijnOverheid.ageLower.over18": "yes"
+         },
+         "data": "foobar"
+    }
+    ~~~

+    The proofs are verified immediately, and the server informs the client (i.e.,
+    the IRMA token, not the service provider) of the validity of the proofs in
+    the form of a string.

+    The service provider is informed of the result in the form of a JSON web
+    token signed with our RSA private key.
+If the proofs verified, then this token
+    contains the attributes.
+If there was no `validity` specified in the request
+    from the service proider, the web token's validity is set to 60 seconds.
+If the
+    `data` field was present then this is included in the web token in the [`jti`
+    field](https://tools.ietf.org/html/rfc7519#section-4.1.7).
+Such token looks
+    almost the same as with discosure proofs:

+    ~~~ json
+    {
         "exp": 1448636691,
         "sub": "signature_result",
         "jti": "foobar",
+         "signature":
-        "attributes": {
+         {
-            "MijnOverheid.ageLower.over18": "yes",
-            "IRMAWiki.member.email": "stuifje@kuifje.nl",
-            "MijnOverheid.fullName": "present"
+             "proofs": [ "List with ProofDs" ],
+             "nonce": 6.579489688380443e+23,
+             "context": 6.843305777297634e+75
          },
+        "message": "Message to be signed",
+        "messageType": "STRING",
+        "attributes":
+        {
+            "irma-demo.MijnOverheid.fullName": "present",
+            "irma-demo.MijnOverheid.fullName.firstname": "Johan",
+            "irma-demo.MijnOverheid.ageLower": "present",
+            "irma-demo.MijnOverheid.ageLower.over18": "yes"
+        },
         "iat": 1448636631,
-        "status": "VALID",
+        "status": "VALID"
-    	"signature" : "Serialized prooflist",
-    	"message" : "The message that has been signed by this signature", "messageType" : "string",
-        "nonce"   : "Nonce, will be combined with context and message hash to get challenge", "context" : 456,
-        "condition" : { "Global condition" },
-        "conditions" : { // Disjunctionlist with conditions, optional and only needed if conditions on attributes are enforced
     }
-    }
     ~~~
-    The conditions are additionally included, because storing these ensures that the
-    right conditions are met if the signature is verified later on.
-The nonce,
-    context, message and messageType are also included because they are needed to
-    verify the signature.

-*   `DELETE /api/v2/signature/verificationID`: If the session
+*   `DELETE /api/v2/signature/sessiontoken`: If the session
     exists it is deleted, and the service provider is informed of failure.
 Note
     that the token sends no reason, but this is what we want: the service provider
     does not need to learn if the user declined or if he does not have the required